Representing Family Members After The Loss Of A Loved One

 Usually, in the second case, the economic damages that need to be recovered are much higher due to the additional medical expenses they incurred before they died.

-Wrongful death can occur in a number of ways, including medical malpractice, car accidents, and criminal activity.
+Wrongful death can occur in a number of ways, including car accidents, truck accidents, and criminal activity.

 Criminal and Civil Cases